-This empowering culture will be part of what the organisation values, and will be embedded in how it communicates, innovates, and operates on a day-to-day basis.
-Proactive measures, along with the employee voice and robust support for line managers, will be central to making an inclusive workplace where employees feel valued, grow through development, and thrive.
+This empowering culture will be part of what the organisation values, and will be embedded in how it communicates, innovates, and operates on a day-today basis.
+Proactive measures, along with the employee voice and robust support for line managers, will be central to making an inclusive workplace where employees feel valued, grow with development, and thrive.